-Gentleman Overboard by Herbert Clyde Lewis is one such experience: it is a wonderfully tragi-comic parable of isolation and abandonment which, despite becoming something of an international phenomenon since it was first featured on Neglected Books over a decade ago, achieving critical and popular success with translations into Dutch, Hebrew and Spanish, is still essentially unknown in English.
+Gentleman Overboard by Herbert Clyde Lewis, our inaugural title, is one such experience: a wonderfully tragi-comic parable of isolation and abandonment which, despite becoming something of an international phenomenon since it was first featured on Neglected Books - our collaborator in the series - over a decade ago, and having achieved critical and popular success with translations into Dutch, Hebrew and Spanish, was still essentially unknown in English.

 Since then, it has reached a new readership: